mayurankv/Obsidian-Code-Styler/.github/CONTRIBUTING.md

-# Contributing to Codeblock Styler
+# Contributing to Obsidian Code Styler

 Thanks for taking the time to contribute!